 This weekend was the ARRL Sept VHF contest.
-BARAmyself included, operated from home with whatever VHF/UHF equipment they had.
+BARAmyself included, operated from home

 Saturday was a beautiful day so loading up a truck with 2 towers, antennas, tents, etc wasn’t rough and took about 1 hour.
 We then went to the site which is about 20 mins away and unloaded and prepared for setup.
 Seemed we had a few less folks then normal but it wasn’t bad.
 First up was the 6m beam and tower followed by the 2nd tower which contains the 2m, 70cm & 23cm beams.
 I think where we missed having some more folks was while everyone focused on getting the antenna and towers up, setting up the radio equipment in the tents was lagging behind.
 We had the 6m station setup first and on the air around 2:45pm which is about 45 mins after the contest started.
 Everything with the 6m station was working great.

 Within about 30 mins after 6m was on the air, the other 3 stations started to come up, though there seemed to be some issues with the 70cm & 23cm stations and their amps.
 Folks were working all 4 stations, but most contacts (which is to be expected) were on the 6m and 2m bands.
 Activity on 6m and 2m was ok but certainly slower then I would have expected.
 What never materialized for us, at least while I was there, were any openings.
 Late in the afternoon I made a contact with WV on 2m and that was the longest contact all day on any station up until that point.
 In the evening we did work some stations a bit farther south, but nothing in FL and nothing west of WV.
 In other words, we didn’t notice a single opening whatsoever.